visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 Once your database reader plugin can successfully return metadata about one or more meshes, you can proceed to implementing your plugin's *GetMesh* method.
 When you make a plot in VisIt_, the plot is set up using the file metadata returned by your plugin.
-When you click the **Draw** button in the VisIt_ GUI, it causes a series of requests that make the compute engine load your *libE* plugin and call its *GetMesh* method with the name of the mesh being used by the plot as well as the time-state and domain numbers (*MT* or *MD* formats only).
+When you click the **Draw** button in the VisIt_ GUI, it causes a series of requests that make the compute engine load your *libE* plugin and call its *GetMesh* method with the name of the mesh being used by the plot as well as the timestate and domain numbers (*MT* or *MD* formats only).
 A database reader plugin's job is to read relevant data from a file format and translate the data into a VTK object that VisIt_ can process.
 The *GetMesh* method's job is to read the mesh information from the file and create a VTK object that describes the mesh in the data file.
 VisIt_ can process many different mesh types (See :numref:`Figure %s <avtmeshtypes>`) and you can return different types of VTK objects that best describe your mesh type.